digital-carver/merge-n-reveal/README.md

 }
 ```

-* Step 3: Run `merge_n_reveal.pl --topicsfile /path/to/your_magic.json --revealdir <reveal.js repository folder>`.
+* Step 3: Run `merge_n_reveal.pl --topicsfile content/folder/your_magic.json --revealdir <reveal.js repository folder>`.

-* Step 4: Check out the `present` folder within the folder that contains `your_magic.json`: that folder is now your presentation, and its index.html contains all the content from the slides you mentioned in the order you mentioned them.
+* Step 4: Check out the `present` folder under `content/folder/` (the folder that contains the json file): your presentation is now in this `present` folder.
+Its index.html contains the content from the slides mentioned in the manifest in order, and can be opened in any browser as a presentation.

+Note:

+* The `reveal.js` repository has to be downloaded separately, and then its path given as an argument to this script

+* If a slide is just specified by name, the script looks for it under `content/folder/slides/`.
+If it's a relative path, it's treated as relative to the `content/folder/` (i.e. the folder that contains the manifest json.

 TODO:

-* Make the reading of `index.html` content more robust with HTML::TreeBuilder or something
-* Using the above tree, allow customizing the CSS theme used, make title change more robust, etc.
-* Allow changing other Reveal configuration from the JSON, implement them by adding calls to Reveal.configure()
 * Find a way to allow discontinuous slides from a single folder.
 In general, make the file inclusion syntax saner (maybe just remove the complex `"{ ./subfolder_path": [ ... ] }` form and require path specification for every slide individually).
+* Better names for things